-Individually operated by me (Terese Meyer), a self-confessed nontortoise expert, but with 25 years of day-to-day experience.
+Individually operated by me (Terese Meyer), a self-confessed non tortoise expert, but with 25 years of day-to-day experience.
 I strive to educate and advocate for correct care and quality of life according to each species.
-A desire to help all tortoises escape general pet store misinformation and get every tortoise out of a glass box to place them in forever homes drives the rescue.
-The desire to help all tortoises have a chance for a full, happy life without retail store misinformation, and get them out of a glass box to place them in a forever home drives the rescue.
+As a tortoise rescue, I have a strong desire to help all tortoises escape general pet store misinformation and get every tortoise out of a glass box to place them in forever home.

 Where do they come from?

-Rescues come from every scenario imaginable: owners who love them but cannot care for them, some are found where no turtle/tortoise should be, some come from law enforcement, some are just dumped and, with some luck, find their way to me.
+Rescues come from every scenario imaginable: some come from owners who love them but cannot care for them, some are found where no turtle/tortoise should be like the side of the road or parking lots, some come from law enforcement, some are just dumped and find their way to NWT.

 Most turtles/tortoises arrive in very poor condition or injured.
 Dog bites, human abuse, poor care and a host of other ailments come through.
 Poor care is the hardest, costliest and longest condition to rehabilitate.
-Turtles and tortoises don’t do anything quickly especially healing.
+Turtles and tortoises don’t do anything quickly, especially heal.

-Whether they have physical ailments or mental health issues, all are given the required time and support.
+Whether they have physical ailments or mental health issues, all are given the required time and support to heal.
 Some turtles/tortoises bounce back quickly (quick in turtle terms is six months) and some take years.
 Regardless they need to do this in a safe environment and this is what I provide, for as long as they need.

 Serving the entire Northwest